Storm Damage 911 Storm restoration, matched fast

-Storm restoration in Franklin
+Storm damage restoration in Franklin

 Franklin is a small Morgan County village of around 610 people in west-central Illinois, sitting within a tornado corridor that has produced 44 confirmed touchdowns since 1950 - including an EF2 strike as recently as June 2025 and five tornadoes in a single day that same year.
 Jacksonville's 2-inch hail event in May 2025 reflects a broader county pattern of damaging spring and summer supercell activity, and straight-line wind events from derechos have repeatedly torn through structures across the region.
 The Illinois River corridor near Meredosia adds riverine flood exposure on top of the convective weather threat, and winter ice storms and heavy snow stress roofs and canopy trees throughout the county each year.
 Storm Damage 911 connects Franklin homeowners with vetted, licensed local contractors for a free storm-damage assessment.